 The Dodgers already had one of the best teams in baseball after the 2023 MLB season.
 However, last winter they were able to sign the best player in the game, Shohei Ohtani.
 They then added the most hyped rookie free-agent pitcher ever, Yoshinbobu Yamamoto.
 And they even signed veteran slugger Teoscar Hernandez.

-But considering their already massive payroll how could they afford a contract that could be worth around $600 million?
+But considering their already massive payroll how could they afford a contract possibly worth around $600 million?

 How could the Los Angeles Dodgers afford to add Juan Soto’s massive contract?

-So adding a deal for Sot that pays him $40 to $50 million a year wouldn’t be as outlandish a tax hit as originally thought.
-The MLB insider then added a fascinating nugget of the monetary windfall the Los Angeles Dodgers have incurred away from the field due to Ohtani being on the roster.
+So adding a deal for Soto that pays him $40 to $50 million a year wouldn’t be as outlandish a tax hit as originally thought.
+The MLB insider then added a fascinating nugget of info about the monetary windfall the Los Angeles Dodgers have incurred away from the field due to Ohtani being on the roster.

 “But the much larger benefit is the enormous profit the Dodgers are making via sponsorship and marketing opportunities,” Heyman wrote.
 “Two Asian airlines alone sponsor the Dodgers, the LA Times reported.
 Word is, that the club’s profit is actually many times the cost to them of Ohtani’s record contract.”

 It all means that the Dodgers are bringing in massive revenue from Ohtani, as expected.
-So they could have an insane payroll with serious tax charges on it and still turn a strong profit while being in title contention for the next decade.
+So they could have an insane payroll with serious tax charges on it and still turn a strong profit to be in title contention for the next decade.

 Related: Winners, losers from World Series Game 2: Tommy Edman, Aaron Judge and the Shohei Ohtani injury